Free Markets Inequality and the Circular Flow

 • Enterprise → profit

-Some are born with land.
+Some people are born with land.
 Others inherit shares.
 Some face systemic barriers - like discrimination, poor schooling, or unstable healthcare - that stop them from accessing high-paying jobs.
 That’s where inequality begins.

-Income vs Wealth: Same Same, But Different
+Income vs Wealth in your IB Economics Course: Same, But Different

 • Income = regular flow (like a salary or freelance payments)